hamishmb/getdevinfo-legacy-mac/README.md

 These have to be run as the superuser, because low-level access to hardware is required to gather information.

-The process for running these is the same on both Linux and macOS.
-It can be done on both Python 2 and Python 3.

 Without Coverage Reporting
 --------------------------
 Change directory to the getdevinfo subfolder, and run:

-"sudo python3 ./tests.py"

-or:

 "sudo python2 ./tests.py"